 Ms. Brewster: Thank you, Mr. Chairman.
-I'd like a little bit more information about what the engagement process for the report, in terms of how you mentioned that these leased spaces will be improved for the employees, as well as the public.
-That is a couple of questions, different stakeholders there.

-A few different questions, including whether or not Workplace Safety and Compensation Commission has engaged, in terms of creating safer work spaces for employees of the Government of Nunavut, whether it be measures to reduce the transmission of communicable diseases such as COVID as a great response.
-Knock on wood.

-The ability to reduce potential violence within the workplace should somebody want to enter the workspace and conduct themselves in a manner that puts employees at risk for harm.
+I would like a little bit more information about what the engagement process is for the report in terms of how....
+You mentioned that these leased spaces will be improved for employees as well as the public.
+There are a couple of questions, different stakeholders there, so some different questions, including whether or not the Workplace Safety and Compensation Commission is engaged in terms of creating safer workplaces for employees of the Government of Nunavut, whether it be measures to reduce the transmission of communicable diseases, such as COVID, as a great response, knock on wood, the ability to reduce potential violence within the workplace should somebody want to enter the workspace and conduct themselves in a manner that puts employees at risk or harm.

-And then, on the other side or another question is related to accessibility for community members to be able to engage with the employees of the Government of Nunavut in their workplace.

-We know that there are people with sometimes different abilities whether they'd be mobility issues or sight, hearing those sorts of issues that might impede access and full support when they attend those spaces.
+On the other side or another question is related to accessibility for community members to be able to engage with the employees of the Government of Nunavut in their workplace.
+We know that there are people with sometimes different abilities, whether they would be mobility issues or sight or hearing, those sorts of issues that might impede access and full support when they attend those spaces.

-If you can talk a little bit about how that those issues are being looked at and whose engaged in creating those projected reports of projected space requirements.
+If you can talk a little bit about how those issues are being looked at and who is engaged in creating those reports of projected space requirements.
 Thank you.
 That was rather long.
 Thank you, Mr. Chairman.

-Chairman: Still got a few minutes on the clock, Ms. Brewster.
+Chairman: You still got a few minutes on the clock, Ms. Brewster.
 Minister Joanasie.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
-And given the questions dive deep right into some of the inner workings and how they envision this initiative to rollout.
-Maybe if I have my Deputy provide some further insight, Mr. Chairman.
+Given that the questions dive right deep into some of the inner workings on how we envision this initiative to roll out, maybe if you will have my deputy provide some further insight, Mr. Chairman.